 - Prerequisite: Two courses in political science, including one in international relations or comparative politics, at university level.

-- Core Course Week: A three-day study tour in Denmark-Germany alongside a two-day seminar in Copenhagen.
+- Core Course Week: A three-day study tour in Northern Germany alongside a two-day seminar in Copenhagen.

 BUILD YOUR OWN CURRICULUM

-DIS has over 160 elective courses for you to build your curriculum from after choosing your required core course.
-You have to opportunity to focus on your major or diversify by selecting any combination of core courses based on your needs.
-Click here for electives related to Political Science, International Relations, and more.
+DIS has over 190 elective courses for you to build your curriculum from after choosing your required core course.
+You have to opportunity to focus on your major or diversify by selecting any combination of courses based on your needs.
+Click here for electives related to political sience, international relations, and more.